microsoft/jacdac-ddk/README.md

 ## Jacdac devices: client/host architecture

 A key idea behind Jacdac is to enable a separation of concerns between the worlds of _client_ (application) code and the _host_ (firmware) code that interface with sensors/actuators.
-The Jacdac protocol and services are the abstractions by which this separation is achieved, much like in client/service architectures.
+The Jacdac protocol and services are the abstractions by which this separation is achieved, much like in client/server architectures.

 ### Jacdac brains

-A Jacdac _brain_ is a Jacdac device that runs application code that makes use of a set of services available on the Jacdac bus to achieve some end-user scenario.
+A Jacdac _brain_ is a Jacdac device that runs application/client code that makes use of a set of services available on the Jacdac bus to achieve some end-user scenario.
 For example, a brain might be a programmable robot brick that has a set of built-in servos and uses Jacdac to allow the brick to be extended with Jacdac modules providing new capabilities (light and sound detection, distance estimation, etc.)

 ### Jacdac modules

 A Jacdac _module_ can be thought of as very small server that makes a set of sensors/actuators available to other Jacdac devices on the bus.
 In the most straightforward implementation, a module is a small printed circuit board (PCB) that includes a microcontroller unit (MCU) connected to a set of **on-board components** (sensors and/or actuators).
 The MCU firmware exposes these components via [services](https://microsoft.github.io/jacdac-docs/services/), advertised over the Jacdac bus.
-What distinguishes a module from Jacdac devices (such as brains) is that a module does not execute application code.
-It simply serves up a abstract interface by which one can program against the sensors/actuators on that module.
+What distinguishes a module from Jacdac devices (such as brains) is that a module usually does not execute application code.

 ## Contributing